 The goal of Evvy, according to Priyanka Jain, CEO and co-founder of the brand, is to help people be more proactive about their health.
 “If you're somebody who doesn't have symptoms, [it may be] something you check in on once or twice a year to better understand if your vaginal microbe is in a protective state, [or] so you can catch imbalances before they become full-on infections,” she says.
 “I always say we shouldn't be waiting until it smells the way we do something about it.”
 Jain goes on to say that people with vulvas are more likely to be misdiagnosed or have a missed diagnosis at the doctor.
 Although that number is difficult to track down since mis- and missed diagnoses aren’t exactly reported, there’s plenty of anecdotal evidence out there to have people feeling frustrated.

-And Evvy isn’t the only test on the market — there’s Daye, Juno, Ombrelab (and more), all of which fall between the prices of around $70 to $150 per test.
+And Evvy isn’t the only test on the market — there’s more including Juno, Ombrelab and Daye, the latter of which will cost you £89.95 in the UK.
 If you want to learn more about your health and what goes on inside of your body, this information can be incredibly interesting to have on hand.
 But doctors aren’t so sure that it’s entirely helpful.
 “It is probably more interesting to know what your vaginal microbiome composition is if you are prone to frequent vaginal infections, however, has that been clinically validated?
 No,” says Dr. Patel.
 “I really can't justify the expense of these tests, given that you don't know yet what you do with the information.”

 While we know what the vaginal microbiome is, Dr. Patel says there’s not enough sufficient evidence to take advantage of the ins and outs of our own microbe make-up in regards to our overall health.
 “You don't really need to be aware of [your vaginal microbiome] if you don't have any issues,” says Jacques Ravel, PhD, professor of microbiology and immunology at the University of Maryland.
 “Women who have issues, usually what they do is they go to their doctor and their doctor can do a clinical examination.
 It is true that some of the medicine we have [isn’t] optimal, they don't solve all the problems, and sometimes those problems persist.”